MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/connection-strings/storage-authentication-methods.md

 ## Impersonation

-To add impersonation, append `;impersonate` to the connection string.
+To use impersonation, append `;impersonate` to the connection string.
 Azure Data Explorer will use the requestor's principal identity and impersonate this identity to access the resource.

 > [!NOTE]
 > The principal must have the appropriate role-based access control (RBAC) role assignments to be able to perform the read/write operations.
 To manage the access controls for different storage types, see: